ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 * [__Sergey Levin__](https://people.eecs.berkeley.edu/~svlevine/), UC Berkeley, EECS
   <details>
     <summary>Data-Driven Robotic Reinforcement Learning</summary>

+  The ability of machine learning systems to generalize to new situations is determined in large part by the availability of large and diverse training sets.
+In robotics, it is often thought that large datasets are difficult to obtain, and therefore we need alternative methods that can handle small datasets.
+In this talk, I will discuss how in fact robots should be better suited for large-data training regimes than supervised learning systems, since they do not require humans to manually provide labels for the data.
+I will discuss how effective robotic learning requires removing the barriers to data-driven improvement from every part of the learning pipeline, from task specification, to data collection, to off-policy reinforcement learning, and present initial results that study each of these problems.
   </details>
 * [__Leonel Rozo__](http://leonelrozo.weebly.com/), Bosch Center for Artificial Intelligence
   <details>